bmcbarron/vscode-babylonjs-viewer/README.md

 ### 1.0.0

-Initial release of Asset Viewer and Asset Digest.
+Initial release of the Asset Digest and Asset Viewer.